... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 These will not occur simultaneously, so deciding which parameter to check each week will be left to the attending clinician.
 However, the most important signs to measure wound healing include improvements in tissue quality, and reduction of odour and exudate volume.

-In evaluating the effectiveness of a treatment regime, the health professional should be able to clearly state the wound type and what the treatment aims were.
+In evaluating the effectiveness of a treatment regime, the healthcare professional should be able to clearly state the wound type and what the treatment aims were.

 Wounds that generally do not heal unless surgical/medical intervention is possible include arterial ulcers, skin cancers and tumours, and wounds as a result of an autoimmune disorder.